-At the end of the fiscal year, the School's governmental general fund reported ending fund balance of \$611,303.
-The fund balance unassigned and available for spending at the School's discretion is \$544,103.
+At the end of the fiscal year, the School's governmental general fund reported an ending fund balance of \$418,814 and an unassigned fund deficit of \$(181,395).
 These funds will be available for the School's future ongoing operations.